pbrus/fibonacci-numbers-python/README.md

 ## Requirements

-The document was prepared with usage *Python 3.4* and the following package:
+The document was prepared with the usage of *Python 3.4* and the following package:

  * *matplotlib 2.1.0*